Children have wild, insatiable, and unquenchable imaginations. That’s part of the reason why they love storytime.

 4. Helps to increase your child’s curiosity

-6. It helps to develop your child’s early literacy skills, aiding your child to get to know sounds, words, and language.
+6. It helps to develop your child’s early literacy skills.

 7. Teaches your child to sit still.